minhhahao/botNet/README.md

 Here are some example response (_more can be found [here](data/samples/output.txt)_):

     Input: hello there
-    Output: this is dr . smith s answering service .
+    :sheep: this is dr . smith s answering service .

     Input: what is your name?
-    Output: nobody knows . there re my friend here .
+    :sheep: nobody knows . there re my friend here .

     Input: name
-    Output: yes sir .
+    :sheep: yes sir .

     Input: is
-    Output: what do you mean what ?
+    :sheep: what do you mean what ?

     Input: steve
-    Output: an likely , herr mozart .
+    :sheep: an likely , herr mozart .

     Input: wow
-    Output: let s go .
+    :sheep: let s go .

     Input: big comparison
-    Output: think they re alright ?
+    :sheep: think they re alright ?

     Input: they are
-    Output: i suppose not , david . i have to stop and think of my dreams , d better get going .
+    :sheep: i suppose not , david . i have to stop and think of my dreams , d better get going .

     Input: i think i might train you more
-    Output: is there two of us ? look at me !
+    :sheep: is there two of us ? look at me !

     Input: good bye
-    Output: oh , bill , i ll keep him all put this . i ll see side .
+    :sheep: oh , bill , i ll keep him all put this . i ll see side .

     Input: i will open the door
-    Output: what ?
+    :sheep: what ?

 ## Pretrained model